 Sha’ab Abu Nuhas – Dive 2:

-As mentioned, this reef is surrounded by a couple of wrecks.
+As mentioned, this reef is surrounded by some wrecks.
 Today the divers will explore the reef.
-The northeast corner of this reef can often experience strong currents, but if conditions allows it, Woodvalley Reef itself is a lovely dive.
+The northeast corner of this reef can often experience strong currents, but if conditions permit, Woodvalley Reef itself is a great dive.

 Graphic illustration of Sha’ab Abu Nuhas:

-Berto is getting ready to jump off the yacht
+Berto getting ready to jump off the yacht

 Now it’s time to swim towards the reef

 Berto did not take his camera with him on his first two dives, but starting tomorrow we will add some of his underwater photos to our posts.